Skip to main content

 cd sprocket

-The hello-world worker is a minimal Sprocket that returns a greeting:
+The hello-world worker, included in sprocket/examples/hello_world, is a minimal Sprocket that returns a greeting:

 import os